Selected writings, notes, and reflections.

 Body, remember not only how much you were loved,

-not only the beds on which you have lain,
+not only the beds where you have lain,

 and trembled in the voice—and some

-remember, in the eyes that sparkled at you...
+remember, in the eyes that looked at you;

 From C.P.
 Cavafy: Selected Poems